 Borderland feedback, a memorial for Gloria Andalzúa

 The presentation delves into the creative process of the A/V performance, “Borderland feedback, a video memorial for Gloria Andalzúa,” which aimed to embody the literature of Andalzúa´s Borderlands/La Frontera (1987).
-The A/V incantation* was enacted in Brooklyn, NY, at the Wavefield gallery basement, through close circuit video using a Mini-DV camera, the standard model used in 2004, when Gloria died.
+The A/V incantation* was enacted in Brooklyn, NY, at the Wavefield gallery basement, through a closed circuit video using a Mini-DV camera, the standard model used in 2004, when Gloria died.
 The public can only see the live video performance on the gallery’s top floor through a projection.
 The video performance starts with reading the poem “To Live in the Borderlands means you” (Borderlands/La Frontera p.194).

 This performance was presented at